 3 simple tips to alleviate anxiety-related symptoms at bars + restaurants

 The house music was loud.
 Like stupid loud.
 I’ve always struggled with sensory overload.
 Loud noises, bright lights - no, thank you.
 I could feel my face flushing and heart pounding.
-Time to pull the ‘chute and escape like D.B.
+This was my first date post-5 year relationship breakup.
+I was so ready meet men, do the dating thing, and at the same time I could feel my nerves nudging me to pull the ‘chute and escape like D.B.
 Cooper.

-If you’re anything like me, and here’s to hoping you’re not, over stimulation can cause overwhelming feelings which can easily trigger a panic attack.
-Rather than fleeing the scene and ruining a perfectly good evening, here are my tried and true tips for coping with anxiety in a bar, restaurant or crowded space:
+If you’re anything like me, and here’s to hoping you’re not, over stimulation can cause me to have overwhelming feelings which can easily trigger a panic attack.
+Anxiety attacks are nothing new for me - I've been a crusader in this battle since I was a fetus.
+I like to think that if I were born earlier, I'd be one of the great over-thinking philosophers of the world.
+With that said, I decided that instead of fleeing the scene (which is what my mind was urging me to do) and ruining a perfectly good evening, I'd implement my 'save the day,' tried and true technique for coping with anxiety in a bar, restaurant or crowded space.
+Here's how it works:

 Excuse Yourself ...